tnc-ca-geo/fishnet-kaggle/kaggle_to_production.md

 $ create_fish_images --input_folder --output_folder
 ```

-Label files should be unaffected.
+Label files should be unaffected in this step.

 ### 5. Setup easy workflow for fast retraining of models

-- Create simple command line writer for retraining models.
+- Create simple command line wrapper for retraining models.
 - Allow for plug and play of different models
 - Goal should be to find the single best performaing model (with potential trade-offs for speed)
+- Create the workflow in a way that it lends itself to automation

 ### 6. Create command line interface for speedy model application